From Bad to Worse

 The year 1918 was not the best time to be a young adult.
-In many countries, including Canada, masses of young people had been caught up in World War I. Yet as the war rumbled towards a close, another foe emerged.
-The influenza that spread around the world in a global epidemic — a pandemic — was a novel virus.
-The virus itself was a product of antigenic shift, in which various strains that may have been in a number of hosts including birds and pigs, before crossing into humans.
+In many countries, including Canada, masses of young people had been caught up in the First World War.
+Yet as the war rumbled toward a close, another foe emerged.
+The influenza that spread around the world in a global epidemic – a pandemic – was a novel virus.
+The virus itself was a product of antigenic shift, in which various strains that may have been in a number of hosts, including birds and pigs, crossed into humans.
 Few people, therefore, had any meaningful immunity.1 It struck a world largely unprepared and unaware of its existence.
 During both the war and the pandemic, entire communities and even nations were struck and suffered.
-But young adults bore the brunt of the pandemic’s impact, just as they had during the War.
+But young adults bore the brunt of the pandemic’s impact, just as they had during the war.

 The Scale of the Pandemic

-Up to ten million people died during World War I.2 This pandemic, however, afflicted almost the entire world, infecting as many as a billion people and killing as many as 100 million.3 Determining the full impact of the pandemic, every globally or for any given location, is not straightforward.
-Many deaths caused by the pandemic were recorded as being caused by a range of causes, for example, pneumonia, bronchitis or various other causes.
-Many deaths during the pandemic were caused by secondary diseases, infections or complications and may be attributed to influenza or various other causes.
+Up to 10 million people died during the First World War.2 This pandemic, however, afflicted almost the entire world, infecting as many as a billion people and killing as many as 100 million.3 Determining the full impact of the pandemic, either globally or for any given location, is not straightforward.
+Many deaths during the pandemic were recorded as being the result of a range of causes, for example, pneumonia, bronchitis, or various other causes.
+And many deaths were caused by secondary diseases, infections, or complications and may be attributed to influenza or various other causes.
 The recorded statistics of influenza morbidity and mortality are likely to be a significant understatement.

 The limitations of the data can include non-registration of deaths, missing records, misdiagnosis, and non-medical certification, and they may also vary greatly between locations.
-Underreporting could also occur because of the deadlines placed on reporting by (colonial) authorities and reporting agencies, and the inconsistent coverage or reporting of the population (often overlooking rural and/or native populations).
+Underreporting could also occur because of the deadlines placed on reporting by (colonial) authorities and reporting agencies, and the inconsistent coverage or reporting of the population (often overlooking rural and native populations).
 There are vast areas of the world for which we have no or little information, and often what information we do have is of dubious quality and contradictory.
-Sometimes the data cover only certain cities or populations; often the indigenous mortality has never been considered.
+Sometimes the data cover only certain cities or populations; often the Indigenous mortality rate has never been considered.
 Sometimes the figures given are only those that were recorded as influenza deaths; at other times, they are influenza and pneumonia deaths.
 These factors are all in addition to the widespread problem of the restriction of reporting to the second wave of the pandemic, ignoring influenza mortality before and after this wave.
 A recurring feature of the work on the pandemic in the last couple of decades has been the consistent upward revision of mortality figures.
-Much of the research has incorporated “excess” deaths calculations that have attempted to reveal the true extent of the mortality associated with the pandemic.3
+Much of the research has incorporated calculations of “excess” deaths in an attempt to reveal the true extent of the mortality associated with the pandemic.3

 Canada in Context

-While Canada had seen a terrible toll during the War, the flu would claim 50,000 deaths at home.3 Nearly every community was affected, and some devastated.
-The disease ‘hit the First Nations hard with nearly universal morbidity and shocking mortality rates especially as compared to non-Natives.’5 While the death rate among Canada’s non-Native population was 6.21 per 1,000, British Columbia’s First Nations communities endured a mortality rate of 46 per 1,000, with some reserves reporting 100 per cent morbidity.5 High death rates were found among many other First Nations and Inuit peoples elsewhere in Canada.5,6,7,8
+While Canada had seen a terrible toll during the First World War, the flu would claim 50,000 deaths at home.3 Nearly every community was affected, and some were devastated.
+The disease “hit the First Nations hard with nearly universal morbidity and shocking mortality rates especially as compared to non-Natives.”5 While the death rate among Canada’s non-Native population was 6.21 per 1,000, British Columbia’s First Nations communities endured a mortality rate of 46 per 1,000, with some reserves reporting 100% morbidity.5 High death rates were found among many other First Nations and Inuit peoples elsewhere in Canada.5,6,7,8

-Once the disease arrived in your town or community, it spread rapidly, sickened rapidly, killed rapidly and then faded.
+Once the disease arrived in your town or community, it spread rapidly, sickened rapidly, killed rapidly, and then faded.
 Even in communities with lower death rates, the illness was extremely prevalent.
-For example, in Kitchener-Waterloo, public health officials estimated overall morbidity to be in excess of 53 per cent, while some businesses there reported 95 per cent absenteeism.9 Most people experienced the flu as the short-lived, unpleasant illness that is familiar to most of us.
+For example, in Kitchener-Waterloo, public health officials estimated overall morbidity to be in excess of 53%, while some businesses there reported 95% absenteeism.9 Most people experienced the flu as the short-lived, unpleasant illness that is familiar to most of us.
 But for many others, particularly young adults, the illness brought rapid deterioration and then death.

 Where this novel strain of flu to which there was so little immunity came from continues to excite comment.
-For some time, it has been thought that the pandemic strain emerged in the mid-west of the USA (Kansas is often named) and was taken to Europe by and with the American troops.
-However, there is other work on pre-seeding or ‘herald waves’ that have suggested earlier outbreaks with similar characteristics, especially the young adult mortality.10,11,12,13 For Canada the view has been that ships brought the disease into the country, but it has been suggested that the epidemic here emerged from the from the west coast and was spread across the national by Chinese labourers.14,15
+For some time, it has been thought that the pandemic strain emerged in the midwest of the United States (Kansas is often named) and was taken to Europe by and with the American troops.
+However, there is other work on pre-seeding or “herald waves” that have suggested earlier outbreaks with similar characteristics, especially the young adult mortality.10,11,12,13 For Canada, the view has been that ships brought the disease into the country, but it has been suggested that the epidemic here emerged from the West Coast and was spread across the nation by Chinese labourers.14,15

 A pandemic of this scale may not have lodged deep in the collective and cultural memory.
-The outbreak may have been overshadowed by the calamity of the War and the relatively short duration of the peaks of the flu.
+The outbreak may have been overshadowed by the calamity of the war and the relatively short duration of the peaks of the flu.
 But it did create impacts.
-For example, the development of national public health systems and organisations in many countries, including Canada, South Africa, France, Australia, India, Iran and Russia can be seen as a consequence of the pandemic.
-In Ottawa, as Pettigrew observes, ‘the ‘bill to establish a federal department of health was given first reading in March 1919’, and the department was operating later that year’.8
+For example, the development of national public health systems and organizations in many countries, including Canada, South Africa, France, Australia, India, Iran, and Russia, can be seen as a consequence of the pandemic.
+In Ottawa, as Pettigrew observes, “the ‘bill to establish a federal department of health was given first reading in March 1919, and the department was operating later that year.”8